idafchev/Ring0x00/_posts/2024-11-14-EDR_Silencing.md

 ---
 # Introduction
 ---
 Using the Windows Filtering Platform (WFP) APIs or creating specific Windows Firewall rules are well-known methods to silence EDRs.
-Popular tools using WFP for silencing are [EDRSilencer](https://github.com/netero1010/EDRSilencer), [Shutter](https://github.com/dsnezhkov/shutter), [EDRPrison](https://github.com/senzee1984/EDRPrison).
+Popular tools using for silencing are [EDRSilencer](https://github.com/netero1010/EDRSilencer), [Shutter](https://github.com/dsnezhkov/shutter), [EDRPrison](https://github.com/senzee1984/EDRPrison).
 But recently, a colleague shared a paper with me detailing an alternative approach to silence EDRs which piqued my interest and led me to explore other potential methods for disrupting EDR communication on my own.

 # Sinkholing by assigning secondary IP addresses
 ---